 It must have at least one director and is considered a distinct legal entity from the profit company limited by members involved in its own management committee.

-The Articles of Association of a company limited by guarantee outline provisions regarding the governance and management of the company, including the authority of directors, decision-making processes, director appointments, membership, general meetings, administrative protocols, and indemnity and insurance for directors.
+The Articles of Association outline the company’s management and governance, including director authority, decision-making, appointments, membership, meetings, administrative procedures, and director indemnity and insurance.

 These provisions ensure that the company operates in a manner consistent with its non-profit objectives while providing a clear framework for its management and operation.